-This section describes the high-level architecture of Cardano.
-It provides details on the core components and their interactions, and briefly discusses Cardano's eras and implementations.
+This section describes the high-level architecture of Cardano, providing details on the core components and their interactions.

 High level architecture of Cardano